marcinbunsch/bunsch.pl/_posts/2014-10-14-wrangling-service-objects-with-method_struct.md

 ### Hello method_struct

-At Base CRM, we're implementing Service Objects using the [method_struct](https://github.com/basecrm/method_struct) gem.
+At [Base Lab](http://lab.getbase.com), we're implementing Service Objects using the [method_struct](https://github.com/basecrm/method_struct) gem.
 Let's go through an example which illustrates the benefits of this approach.

 <!-- more -->